If you're considering retrofitting your home you'll need to figure how to finance it first. In this article we'll help you do just that.

 Another grant available from the SEAI is for the installation of solar electricity panels, or solar PV cells, commonly seen on the roofs of houses passed by on your Sunday drive no doubt.

-Different to solar thermal panels, which are designed to heat water only, solar PV modules generate electricity for use around the home.
+Unlike solar thermal panels, which are designed to heat water only, solar PV modules generate electricity for use around the home.

 Grants available start from €900 per kWp up to a maximum of 2kWp, so €1,800 for 2kWp solar panels.
-This equates to around six to seven panels - enough for the average sized home.
+This equates to around six to seven panels - enough for the average-sized home.

 You'll also receive €300 for every additional kWp up to 4kWp if you get a battery.
 With a battery storage unit, any excess electricity generated during the day by your solar panels can be stored for use later.